Interested? ... terrific!

 Now I know you didn't ask this, but I'm gonna get it out there anyway.
 Many people would say in such a situation „I did my research...“.
 Well, I didn't.
 Why?
 Because my background in science is in the behavioral sciences, and I didn't have a white lab coat there.
 I didn't study implicitly the formats for researching and then writing up scientific findings.
 I DID however need to learn how to read peer reviewed studies and evaluate their methodological accuracy in terms of form.
 I learned (what too few authors of peer reviewed papers do, especially in the animal behavioral sciences,) to backtrack cites in papers to see if what the authors claim can be found in previous work is actually … found in previous work.
 That can help explain where the present work came for, what it's based upon.
 And because I'm not doing papers that depend upon statistical results and relevancies, I never had to delve into the voodoo of statistics.
 So … I didn't „research“ anything here.
 I only searched available papers, read those which supported my „hypothesis“ as well as those that refute it, collated, and presented my findings.

-And in the course of the next couple of years it got progressively worse.
-I had no sense of the floor under my feet, but had stabbing pains, cramps, depending upon the day burning or freezing sensations in my feet.
+And in the course of the next many years since 1999, the neuropathy got progressively worse.
+I had no sense of the floor under my feet, but had stabbing pains, electric shocks, cramps, depending upon the day, burning or freezing sensations in my feet and what I "like" to call "vice-grip" - my feet being help in a constricting vice-grip.
 It got to be pretty unbearable.
 My daughter, who is a doctor, recommended that I consult another neurologist, which I did.
 This new neurologist did about 3 hours of manual and electrical tests and found, that I not only had it in my feet, but also in my hands ... but I had almost no symptoms in my hands.
-Up until recently, my only symptoms in my hands were "the droppsies", meaning I tend to drop stuff ... but no pain.
+Up until around 2021, my only symptoms in my hands were "the droppsies", meaning I tend to drop stuff ... but no pain.
 This neurologist sent me on to the big neurological guru at the local hospital who also ran his hours of tests including a lumbar puncture.
 His conclusion ... the same as hers.
 So, back with the neurologist, she first prescribed Cymbalta (SNRI class) and Gabapentine (anti-convulsant).
 The first couple of weeks were ok, but then the side effects started and now I know, that I had about 50-60% of the side effects possible, including brain fog, fatigue (also extreme, like suddenly falling asleep, like in the car or at work), phantom tastes, cognitive disturbances, sexual dysfunction.
 She switched out the Cymbalta for Effexor XR, but there was no improvement.
 And the effectiveness of the pain relief wasn't great.
 I still had many absolutely miserable days.

 What you see below is what I've settled on that works for me.
 I also listed a couple of substances that DO have good empirical results, but didn't seem to make any difference in my case, for example Hemp Oil and CBD oil.

 Neuropathy is however a moving target.
 The symptoms I had 2 years ago are not the same as I have now.
-Basically, I now (see below) rarely have any cramps or stabbing pains, but the feeling of my feet being encased in a vice of cotton gauze with no contact to external conditions is very prevalent.
+Basically, I now (see below) rarely have any cramps or stabbing pains, but the feeling of my feet being encased in a vice of cotton gauze with no contact to external conditions is much less prevalent and the numbness which had progressed to my thighs, has receded.
 My neurologist said after her testing November 2018, that I only had about 1/4 the sensitivity I'd had the year before in my feet.
 And once again a huge reduction in sensation in November 2019.
 But then and even still now, I've retained almost all of the strength in my legs, calves and ankles.
 The doctor had also diagnosed Carpal Tunnel Syndrome, without any symptoms presenting ... in 2013.
 That changed in 2021 as CTS symptoms started up big time - had the CT reduction surgery in May 2021 on my right hand - doesn't seem to be necessary in my left hand.

 1-1-1-1 =